 Have a mechanic do a diagnostic test and inspection of the undercarraige.

-don't let the seller pressure you into making a decision.
+Always take your time and don't let the seller pressure you into making a decision.

 Get all agreements in writing, read everything carefully, and understand what it means before signing it.